Scotland 7 Summits

 • Head torch with fresh batteries

-• Late May can still be cold/wet on ridges – pack warm layers.
+• Late May in Wales can still be cold/wet on ridges, pack warm layers.

-• Light scrambling and sustained rocky terrain – good boots essential.
+• Light scrambling and sustained rocky terrain on steep ground, good boots essential.

 • In Hostel all bedding is provided – no need for sleeping bags